nedassan/FlowER-discrete/README.md

 ```

 ### 3. Test FlowER
 You can validate FlowER on the test set.
-Then, in `settings.py`, specify your checkpoint at `MODEL_NAME` and ensure these are uncommented
+Then, in `settings.py`, specify your checkpoint at `MODEL_NAME` and ensure these are uncommented.
 ```
     # inference #
     do_validate = False